zhiwenh/delib/README.md

 This library gives you the freedom to customize your DApp development to fit your specific needs.
 You can easily write your own migration scripts, interact with smart contracts, and create tests.

 ## File paths
-The library uses the paths provided in `delib.js`.
-If you wish to specify your own paths use the `delib.eth.contracts.paths` object.
+**delib.eth.contracts.paths**

+To specify your own file paths use the `delib.eth.contracts.paths` object.
+Inside a project the paths will be relative to your project root (where `delib.js` is located).
+Outside a project they will be relative to your process point of entry.

 ```
 delib.eth.contracts.paths.contract = 'relative path to contract folder';